 Honor Guard Orientation and Rehearsal

-There will be a mandatory Honor Guard and Pipe Band orientation meeting in E Building Auditorium for all personnel at 8am.
-A mandatory rehearsal for honor guard personnel is scheduled for Saturday immediately following this meeting and again at 12:00 pm.
+There will be a mandatory Honor Guard and Pipe Band orientation meeting in E Building Auditorium for all personnel at 07:30am.
+A mandatory rehearsal for honor guard personnel is scheduled immediately following this meeting.
+The schedule for Honor Guard and Pipes & Drums Orientation and Rehearsals will be sent out via e-mail closer to the Memorial Weekend.

 On Saturday, honor guard members can be part of the daylong vigil in the National Memorial Chapel.
 Families will visit the Chapel to place roses in a Maltese Cross on the altar and light candles in honor of their loved ones.
 Honor guard members can also be part of the Candlelight Vigil on Saturday evening where talented survivors and firefighters provide music, and a candle is lit in honor of each firefighter being honored.